rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 ```
 We must define what "legal" and "illegal" mean.
 For this, we introduce another
 predicate: `WellFormed(Type: Trait)`.
 We say that the trait reference
-`Type: Trait` is well-formed is `Type` meets the bounds written on the
+`Type: Trait` is well-formed if `Type` meets the bounds written on the
 `Trait` declaration.
 For each impl we write, assuming that the where clauses
 declared on the impl hold, the compiler tries to prove that the corresponding
 trait reference is well-formed.
 The impl is legal if the compiler manages to do